MIJOTHY-V2/renovate-32177/README.md

 ## Expected behavior

-Pull request for `logback-classic:1.5.12` is not created until `minimumReleaseAge` period has passed.
+Neither a branch nor a pull request for `logback-classic:1.5.12` are created until the `minimumReleaseAge` period has passed.

 ## Link to the Renovate issue or Discussion